 And to drink?
 If you fancy something a little naughtier than their healthy elixirs, they’ll be happy to put a dash of booze in your cup…

 Just be kefir not to overdo it.

-NOTE: Little Duck – The Picklery is open from noon-late (except Mondays, open for dinner only, 6-9.30pm).
+NOTE: Little Duck – The Picklery is open for lunch Thurs-Sun (12-16.30) and dinner Tues-Sun (6-10pm), with a handful of pavement tables available to book now.
 You can find out more, make a booking or check their upcoming workshops on their site HERE.

 Little Duck The Picklery | 68 Dalston Lane, E8 3AH

 Looking for a nightcap spot?
 Check out these great Dalston pubs…